 Concepts and assumptions determine how an organisation and its environment are seen.
 When plotting a course of action, managers implicitly rely on them.
 These concepts are the foundation for both daily decision-making and long-term planning.
 Once concepts are taken for granted, they are held implicitly, possibly impeding innovation efforts.
 Leonard and Straus found that thinking style preferences are becoming “hardwired” into brains and reinforced over years of practices and self-selection.
 When, in the course of an organisational change, the new outlook does not conform with held assumptions, these concepts can be the reason why people are reluctant to change.

 In the first sentence of his perennial “The World as Will and Representation”, philosopher Arthur Schopenhauer states: “The world is my representation.
 This is the truth which holds true for every living and cognizing being, although only the human being can bring it forth to reflected, abstract consciousness.
 And when he genuinely does that, then the philosophical mind has formed.
 Then he gets aware that he does not know sun and no earth, but only an eye, which sees a sun, a hand, which feels the earth, that the world surrounding him is there only as a representation, only in relation to something else, the representer, which is himself.”
-Schopenhauer’s representation (German “Vor-stellung”, something put in front of something else) stands for an object of perception, an image, notion, or conception.
+Schopenhauer’s representation (German “Vor-stellung”, to place something in front of an observer) stands for an object of perception, an image, notion, or concept.

 tacit mental models can cause insights into new markets to be lost or outmoded organisational practices to be preserved

-The concept of a conception, a “pre-understanding” of a subject preceding every new understanding, is a basic ingredient of 18th century hermeneutics with Schleiermacher and Hegel.
-In a contemporary context, Michael McCaskey calls them “mental maps” and Robert Kegan “big assumptions”.
+A concept or “pre-understanding” of a subject preceding every new understanding is a basic ingredient of 18th century hermeneutics with Schleiermacher and Hegel.
+In a contemporary context, Michael McCaskey calls these concepts “mental maps” and Robert Kegan “big assumptions”.
 They are described as maps, shapes or pictures created by the human brain to make sense of the world.
 Others call these concepts folk models, frames, myths, or parables.
 Fauconnier describes a model of “mental space”, containing a representation of the entities and relations of a particular scenario as perceived, imagined, or remembered.
 Kempton asserts that people, much like scientists theorizing, construct mental models that make sense of most of what they see.
 In a schema for decision-making elaborated by Marshall (Identification – elaboration – planning – execution), the stage of elaboration involves the creation of a mental model about the current problem situation, calling on already existing knowledge.